Want to make money upcycling decor from charity and thrift shop finds? From candlesticks to picture frames, here’s how to make them more valuable.

 I can’t imagine that this picture was in this frame originally.
 They seemed like a very odd pair when I saw them in a charity shop for £2.50.

 When taking the picture out, I discovered a sweet little note in the frame.
 With some help from Google translate, I found it said: “thank you for inviting us to share these unforgettable days with you”.
-It’s also dated from my birthday, so it was an extra special find.
+It’s also dated on my birthday, so it was an extra special find.

 This is the chalkboard paint I used.
 It’s a cool idea being able to paint a chalkboard onto any surface such as a door or bookshelf which would be great for children to play with.